pglelievre/jmorph/README.md

 The "currentdev/dist" folder contains the JMorph distribution as a compiled .jar file.

-Please contact the primary developer at plelievre@mun.ca if you wish to obtain source code
+Please contact the primary developer at plelievre@mta.ca if you wish to obtain source code
 (I'm completely happy to share the source code but I'd prefer to know who is using it and for what purposes).

 CONDITIONS OF USE: